 One-size-fits-all treatments are only going to be effective for people that they are actually a good fit for.
 The treatment should not only be a good fit for your symptoms, but also for you as a person.
 Your personality dynamics determine what types of psychological problems you might have, how they’ll present themselves, and how you can find your way back to feeling better.

 - Lifestyle modification – I help my clients examine their style of living to identify simple, powerful changes they can make to help support a positive mood — things like exercise, sleep, relaxation, stress management, nutrition, and time in nature.
+This ties in with behavioral activation, but goes beyond mere activity for it’s own sake, into choosing activities that will have specific physiological and psychological effects.

-- Cognitive restructuring – this central aspect of cognitive behavioral therapy involves learning to recognize and change the automatic thoughts and mental images that support the depressive symptoms, as well as the core beliefs which make a person susceptible to depression in the first place.
+- Cognitive restructuring – This central aspect of cognitive behavioral therapy involves learning to recognize and change the automatic thoughts and mental images that support the depressive symptoms, as well as the core beliefs which make a person susceptible to depression in the first place.

 - Clinical hypnosis – By tapping into your deepest, unconscious resources, hypnosis can enhance and accelerate all of the other therapy techniques I’ve mentioned.
 Many scientific studies have shown that psychotherapy with hypnosis is more effective in the treatment of depression than psychotherapy alone.